 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.
 Does not like too much sulphur.

-Growth Habits and Disease Resistance: Moderately vigorous and precocious, spreading growth habit, tends to produce fruit every other year but has good crops when it does.
+Growth Habits and Disease Resistance: Moderately vigorous and precocious, spreading growth habit, tends to produce fruit every other year but has good crops when it does, spur bearing.
 Resistant to scab.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)

 Pollination: Requires a pollinator of a different apple variety that blooms around the same time

 - Tannins: Low, 1.4 g/L